rootsongjc/istio-multi-cluster/README.md

 ./examples/deploy-bookinfo.sh
 ```

-This script checks the identities issued by Spiffe to the workloads:
+This script checks the identities issued by SPIFFE to the workloads:

 ```bash
 kubectl exec -i -t -n spire -c spire-server \